Professor833/Professor833/README.md

 -----

 <p align="center">An avid and passionate full stack web developer specializing in Python(Django) & <b>MERN stack</b>.
-I love to build and design websites which the end user would enjoy using while keeping the website performant and the code clean.
-Up for freelance web development work and collaborating on exciting projects.</p>
+I love to build and design websites which the end user would enjoy using, which also scales well while keeping the website performant and the code clean.
+Up for working on technically chanllanging & exciting projects.</p>

 ## ⚡ Stuff I Know